paradigmxyz/reth/book/cli/reth/node.md

           [default: 1]

       --txpool.max-pending-txns <PENDING_TX_LISTENER_BUFFER_SIZE>
-          Bound on number of pending transactions, incoming from network, to buffer
+          Maximum number of pending transactions from the network to buffer

           [default: 2048]

       --txpool.max-new-txns <NEW_TX_LISTENER_BUFFER_SIZE>
-          Bound on number of new transactions to buffer
+          Maximum number of new transactions to buffer

           [default: 1024]